seryrzu/centroFlye/README.md

 + `<path_to_CHM13>` — path where the T2T ONT reads are located (rel2, Guppy flip-flop 2.3.1, can be downloaded from [here](https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel2/rel2.fastq.gz), also see [github](https://github.com/nanopore-wgs-consortium/CHM13)).

 ## Availability
-Final assembly and all intermediate results of the pipeline described below are published at ZENODO.
-TODO
+Final assembly and all intermediate results of the pipeline described below are published at [ZENODO](https://doi.org/10.5281/zenodo.3369553)

 ## Quick start guide